pearlroys/Bike_Company_Analysis/README.md

    Excel.
 - The Steps
     - Source data (CSVs from Kaggle)
-    - Create a BigQuery dataset and associated tables
+    - Create a dataset and associated tables
     - Query data using Python
     - Push finalized CSV to Google Drive
     - Connect to cleaned CSVs using Tableau Public